JOHN WYCLIFFE AND THE LOLLARDS

 By Tim Lambert

-John Wycliffe was one of the great Christians of the Middle Ages.
+John Wycliffe a famous preacher of the Middle Ages.
 He was born in the North of England but we do not know the exact year (it was around 1328).
 John Wycliffe was educated at Oxford University and he soon became famous there for his learning and his skill in debate.

 In the Middle Ages the Church was immensely wealthy and powerful.
 John Wycliffe was concerned by the situation and he taught that the state had the right to confiscate the property of corrupt clergymen.
 Not surprisingly many in the Church did not welcome his views!
 In 1377 the Pope condemned Wycliffe but he was never arrested or tried for heresy.
 (He was protected by powerful friends).